galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-analysis-with-askomics-it/tutorial.md

 ### Filter on attributes

 Next query will search for all over-expressed genes.
 Genes are considered over-expressed if the log fold change is > 2.
-We are oly interested by  significant results (Adj P value ≤ 0.05)
+We are only interested by significant results (Adj P value ≤ 0.05)

 Back to the query builder,